gaehlerm/SoftwareEngineering/README.md

 When writing code, we implement a model of reality.
 A model that closely resembles the problem we are trying to solve.
 Not one that is closest to reality.
 The model must cover the domain of interest.
 The field in which you are working.
 The model needs to simplify the domain you are working on to the bare minimum required to fulfill your programming task.

 The domain model is a high-level concept that needs to be described.
 This can be done in several different ways.
 The most common descriptions are UML diagrams.
 These are commonly used to illustrate the relationship between different classes.
 However, UML diagrams are not always the ideal choice for describing code.
-UML has several deficiencies (and I don't like them too much).
+UML has several deficiencies (and I don't like them too much, that's why you don't see any of them in this book).

 ### Documentation and Planning